 - Dry Skin: When your skin lacks moisture, it can become flaky and dull.
 Sometimes, dry areas look lighter than the rest of your face, especially around the mouth, nose, or cheeks.

-- Lack of vitamins (B12 or D): These vitamins help maintain healthy skin.
-If your body doesn’t get enough vitamin D through food or sunlight, your skin may lose some color in spots, resulting in white patches due to vitamin deficiency.
+- Lack of Vitamins (B12 or D): These vitamins help maintain healthy skin.
+If your body doesn’t get enough vitamin D through food or sunlight, your skin may lose some colour in spots, resulting in white patches due to vitamin deficiency.

 - Post-Inflammatory Hypopigmentation: After your skin heals from a pimple, rash, cut, or allergy, the spot might appear lighter than the surrounding skin.
 It’s usually temporary and fades as your skin evens out over time.